cuernodegazpacho/legotrain/README.md

 they have lower saturation values, and they get easily confused with the light-yellowish carpet under the track.

-Even with these "best" colors, the sensors generate a significant number of false positive and false negative detections.
+Even with these "best" colors, the sensors generate a still significant number of false positive and false negative detections.
 I believe they are caused in part by interference with ambient light, confusion with the track sleepers and carpet underneath the track, and sensor sampling resolution.
 The software has a number of ways of, at least partially, handling these false detections by relying on timing information as the train moves along the track.